 Has long-term commitment in relationship

-How to assist your adolescent in developing socially
+How to help your teen to develop socially

-Encourage your adolescent to take on new challenges.
+Encourage your teen to take on new challenges.

-Talk with your adolescent about not losing sight of one's self in group relations.
+Talk with your teen about not losing sight of one's self in group relations.

-Encourage your adolescent to talk to a trusted adult about problems or concerns, even
+Encourage your teen to talk with a trusted adult about problems or concerns, even

 Provide consistent, loving discipline with limits, restrictions, and rewards.